symforce-org/symforce/README.md

 Features:

-+ Rapidly prototype and analyze complex problems with symbolic math
++ Rapidly prototype and analyze complex problems with symbolic math, with a seamless workflow into production use
 + Compute fast and correct tangent-space jacobians for any expression
 + Reduce duplication and minimize bugs by generating native runtime code in multiple languages from a canonical symbolic representation
 + Generate embedded-friendly C++ functions that depend only on Eigen, are templated on the scalar type, and require no dynamic allocation